Economy of Denmark

 In an international context, a relatively large proportion of the population is part of the labour force, in particular because the female participation rate is very high.
 78.8% of all 15-to-64-year-olds were active in the labour market in 2017, the sixth-highest number among all OECD countries.
 With a 4.8% unemployment rate, unemployment is relatively low in comparison to other European countries, where the average unemployment rate is 6.7%.
 The labour market is traditionally characterized by a high degree of union membership rates and collective agreement coverage.
 Denmark invests heavily in active labor market policies and the concept of flexicurity has been important historically.

-Denmark is an example of the Nordic model, characterized by an internationally high tax level, and a correspondingly high level of government-provided services (e.g. health care, child care and education services).
-There are also income transfers to various groups, such as retirees, disabled people, the unemployed, and students.
-Altogether, the amount of revenue from taxes paid in 2017 amounted to 46.1% of GDP.
-The Danish fiscal policy is generally considered healthy.
-The net government debt is very close to zero, amounting to 1.3% of GDP in 2017.
-The Danish fiscal policy is characterized by a long-term outlook, taking into account likely future fiscal demands.
-During the 2000s, a challenge was perceived to government expenditures in future decades.
-It was ultimately a challenge to fiscal sustainability from demographic development, in particular higher longevity.
-Responding to this, age eligibility rules for receiving public age-related transfers were changed.
-Since 2012, calculations of future fiscal challenges, from both the government and independent analysts, have generally perceived Danish fiscal policy to be sustainable.
-In recent years, it was considered overly sustainable.